AcuHerb Community Circle · Herbal Dispensary

 Vitex agnus-castus

 One of the most researched herbs for female hormonal balance.
-Vitex works on the pituitary level to support progesterone production and help regulate the LH/FSH ratio — critical for healthy cycle length, PMS support, and perimenopausal transitions.
+Vitex works on the pituitary level to support progesterone production and regulate the LH/FSH ratio — critical for healthy cycle length, PMS support, and perimenopausal transitions.
 This is slow, deep medicine.
 Give it time.

 Kidney · Essence